-We compare the cheapest car rental packages for business and leisure trips.
-Whether you are renting a car to discover the city of Rome or for a drive along the coast of Ireland you can find it here.
+At AirportCarHire we compare the cheapest car rental packages for business and leisure trips.
+Whether you are renting a car to discover the city of Dublin or for a drive along the coast of Ireland you can find it here.
 We offer a simple, affordable and quick price comparison of the leading car hire deals.
-We service Ireland and Europe including the main airports and cities, London, Malaga, Barcelona, Belfast, Frankfurt, Lisbon and Dublin city centre!
+We service Ireland and Europe including all the main airports and cities, London, Malaga, Barcelona, Frankfurt, Belfast, Cork and Dublin to name just a few!

 Our aim is the find you the best rent a car deal on the market.
 All rentals include; 24 hour customer service, theft waiver and free cancellation.
 There are no credit card fees or amendment charges.
 We provide excellent customer service matched with a superb quality car hire fleet.
 We also offer a guaranteed price promise on all car hire packages.
 Review the top car hire providers today to compare prices and see how much you can save!